 If you’re still questioning whether painting increases home value, the short answer is yes.
 Cool neutrals remain the go-to paint colors due to their abilities to visually enlarge small spaces.
 Invest and repaint your home to boost your resale value.

 Think Before Hiring A Professional Painting Company

-You can always do it yourself, but hiring a pro can save time and generate a truly impressive finished product, but be careful to choose wisely.
+You can always do it yourself, but hiring a pro can save time and generate a truly impressive finished product.
+Be careful to choose wisely.
 Hiring the wrong company will cost you three times as much if they don’t finish on time or do a half-hearted job.
 Take the time to hire the right person or group, do some research.
 Here’s a quick checklist to consider:

-* Ask WHO is doing the work…the person you’re talking to and their company employees, or a sub-contractor.
-True professionals will never sub-out their work (this is often overlooked, unfortunately).
+- Ask WHO is doing the work…the person you’re talking to and their company employees, or a sub-contractor.
+True professionals will never sub-out their work (many overlook this fact, unfortunately).